driessene/acoustic_camera/readme.md

 - title - str: The title of the plot.
 - num_points - int: The number of points per line.
 Should match .shape[0] of incoming data if a matrix of length of the data if a vector.
 - num_lines - int: The number of lines to draw.
 Should match .shape[1] of incoming data if a matrix, or simply one if the data is a vector.
 - interval - float: The delay in seconds between frame updates.
-Should match the period of data arrivals to the port (blocksize / samplerate)
+Should match the period of data arrivals to the port (blocksize / samplerate).
 - theta_data - np.array: If provided, use this as the x-axis data component.
 If not provided, it is 0 to num_points, incrementing by 1 (this is never right, always give this.
 It is optional just for consistency).
-- theta_extent - tuple: If provided, show this range on the theta-axis by cropping
+- theta_extent - tuple: If provided, show this range on the theta-axis by cropping.
-- radius_extent - tuple: If provided, show this range on the radius-axis by cropping
+- radius_extent - tuple: If provided, show this range on the radius-axis by cropping.

 ## HeatmapPlotter - Stage
 Plots a matrix on a heatmap.
 Same properties and methods as LinePlotter with the addition of: